hapijs/hapi/docs/Reference.md

 #### `server.stop([options], [callback])`

 Stops the server by refusing to accept any new connections.
 Existing connections will continue until closed or timeout (defaults to 5 seconds).
-Once the server stopped, all the connections have ended, and it is safe to exit the process, the callback (if provided) is called.
+Once the server has stopped, all the connections have ended, and it is safe to exit the process, the callback (if provided) is called.
 If the server is already stopped, the `callback()` is called on the next tick.

 The optional `options` object supports: